silentdance/ram/intl.en-US/User Guide/Identities/Users.md

 RAM user and cloud account logon entries are different.
 RAM users cannot log on through the cloud account logon page.

-The RAM user's logon link is [https://signin.aliyun.com/login.htm](https://signin.aliyun.com/login.htm)  \(The logon link can be queried through the Dashboard page.\)
+Please log on to the [RAM console](https://partners-ram.console.aliyun.com/) to query the logon link on the Dashboard page\).

 **Login information**